ipozdeev/it-skills-for-research/introduction.md

 to be discussed shortly.

 ### cloud storage
-`Google Drive`, `Yandex.Disk` and `Dropbox` are decent solutions here, together offering about 40 Gb of free cloud storage space.
+`Google Drive`, `Yandex.Disk`, `OneDrive` and `Dropbox` are decent solutions here, together offering about 45 Gb of free cloud storage space.
+Data protection concerns apply though: the servers where your data is copied are located where you sometimes do not want sensitive (e.g. related to a private sector job) data to appear.

 ### collaboration
 to be discussed shortly.

+## exercises
+1.  install Sublime Text;
+2.  install Package Control;
+3.  install a package to be able to count words;
+4.  create a directory for the group project you are supposed to hand in as the graded assignment for this course, then set up a basic structure for it;
+5.  create an environment variable to reference the folder where all your projects, including the assignment, are.